maxhbr/LDBcollector/README.md

 Since the project is new and has many changes, we do releases very often.
 Currently it is every two weeks.

+If you want faster releases you can use [Copr project](https://copr.fedorainfracloud.org/coprs/g/osci/fedora-license-data/builds/) where automation builds an RPM after each pushed commit.

 Releases are made directly from this repository according to the `how-to-release.md` document.
 Any downstream change in dist-git will be lost or cause us complications when making a release.
 Please send all contribs directly to the upstream repository.

 Changes from this repository are propagated to [fedora-legal-docs](https://gitlab.com/fedora/legal/fedora-legal-docs) after a release.